Lucas-deor/cf_ai_flashcards/README.md

 ## 📝 Development Notes

-This project was created as part of the Cloudflare job application assignment.
 All AI prompts used during development are documented in \`PROMPTS.md\`.

 ## 📄 License